-- (1) Subject to Subsections (2) and (5), no permanent electrical generator or electrical alternator shall be operated within 25m of a wellhead, temporary or permanent production facility or within 25m of an area classified as Class 1, Zone 1, unless the generator or electrical alternator has approved flame protection. - (2) Temporary electrical generators or alternators without approved flame protection may be operated within 25m by use of a permit to work system, under control of the site person-in-charge, that is outlined in the company's Operation Manual which has been presented to and approved by the Director. - (3) Subject to Subsections (4) and (5), no cooling or purge air for an electrical motor shall be drawn from a point within 25m of a wellhead, temporary or permanent production facility or within 25m of an area classified as Class 1 Zone 1, unless the motor has approved flame protection. - (4) Temporary electrical motors without approved flame protection may draw cooling or purge air within 25m by use of a permit to work system under control of the site person-in-charge, as outlined in the company's Operation Manual which has been presented to and approved by the Director.
+- (1) Subject to Subsections (2) and (5), no permanent electrical generator or electrical alternator shall be operated within 25m of a wellhead, temporary or permanent production facility or within 25m of an area classified as Class 1, Zone 1, unless the generator or electrical alternator has approved flame protection. - (2) Temporary electrical generators or alternators without approved flame protection may be operated within 25m by use of a permit to work system, under control of the site person-in-charge, that is outlined in the company's Operation Manual which has been presented to and approved by the Director. - (3) Subject to Subsections (4) and (5), no cooling or purge air for an electrical motor shall be drawn from a point within 25 of an area classified as Class 1 Zone 1, unless the motor has approved flame production. - (4) Temporary electrical motors without approved flame production may draw cooling or purge air within 25m by use of a permit to work system under control of the site person-in-charge, as outlined in the company's Operation Manual which has been presented to and approved by the Director.

-(5) An electrical motor or electrical alternator or electrical generator may be used on a permanent well pumping installation providing it is not within 6m of the wellhead, process vessel or storage tank, and it meets the requirements as set out in Subsection (1) and Subsection (3).
+(5) An electrical motor or electrical alternator or electrical generator may be use on a permanent well pumping installation providing it is not within 6m of the wellhead, process vessel or storage tank, and it meets the requirements as set out in Subsections (1) and (3).

-65. RIG ELECTRICAL SYSTEMS EQUIPMENT.
+65. RIG ELECTRICAL SYSTEM EQUIPMENT.